-Summer in Japan is famous for its spectacular fireworks displays, festivals held throughout the month, and colorful wind chimes.
+Summer in Japan is renowned for its breathtaking fireworks displays, vibrant festivals that fill the month, and the delicate beauty of colorful wind chimes.

-There are many places in Kyoto, as well as other cities, that hang wind chimes in the summer, in different shapes and colors.
-Today I will introduce to you one of those places in Kyoto, which is Heian Shrine (Heian Shrine).
+In Kyoto, as well as in other cities, wind chimes are hung during the summer in various shapes and colors.
+Today, I will introduce one such place in Kyoto: Heian Shrine.

 Heian Shrine.